“Who Made That Roar” is a fun Preschool Bible game designed to help your little ones think about the different kinds of animals on Noah’s Ark.

 You can either use the pictures as slides for a Power Point presentation or simply print them off and lay them out on a table for all your children to see.

-You will notice that I placed my slides in an order that shows an animal being deleted once the children guess the correct animal.
-You can choose to do this or not.
+Notice that I placed my slides in an order that shows an animal being deleted once the children guess the correct animal.
+It’s up to you to choose to do this or not.
 But my order makes for a nice Power Point presentation.

 Finally, I have given you five mp3 files that give you the sounds of the following 5 animals: